johnmartinsson/bioacoustic-monitoring-hardware/guillemots-at-stora-karlso/time_syncronization.md

 - Use **PTP** when high-precision synchronization (microsecond accuracy) is required, typically in professional audio or broadcast scenarios.

 Given your scenario—integrating audio (AoIP/Dante) with video (Milestone)—the optimal setup would typically use a high-accuracy **PTP** for audio, with a secondary **NTP** service synchronized from the same PTP Grandmaster for Milestone’s video synchronization requirements.

+Setting up a hybrid synchronization scenario (PTP for audio and NTP for video) with your RedNet MP8R is achievable but involves careful planning.
+Below is a clear outline of what you'll need to consider, specifically relating to the **RedNet MP8R** device capabilities and configuration:

+---

+### 1. **Is Hybrid Sync Tricky to Set Up?**

+**Short answer:**
+It is more involved than using NTP or PTP alone, but very manageable with good planning.

+**Detailed answer:**
+Hybrid synchronization involves ensuring that both your NTP-based video (Milestone) and your PTP-based audio (RedNet MP8R via Dante) derive their time from a common reference, typically a GPS-based Grandmaster clock.
+It's straightforward once the concept is understood, but you'll need specialized hardware (PTP Grandmaster with NTP output capability).

+---

+### 2. **RedNet MP8R and Sync Capabilities**

+The RedNet MP8R supports the Dante audio-over-IP protocol, which uses Precision Time Protocol (**PTPv1** or **PTPv2/AES67**) as its synchronization standard:

+- **RedNet MP8R Clocking:**
+  - Automatically locks to a valid Dante network master (PTP).
+  - Can act as the network master if required.
+  - Supports pull-up/pull-down sample rates selectable via Dante Controller.

+**Important Considerations from the RedNet MP8R Manual:**
+- **Clock Source:** The MP8R automatically locks onto the Dante network's clock.
+If there isn't an existing network master, the MP8R can serve as the master.
+- **Supported sample rates:** 44.1 / 48 / 88.2 / 96 / 176.4 / 192 kHz.
+- **Redundancy:** Dual Ethernet connections and dual PSU inputs make the MP8R suitable for critical setups.
+Redundant network connections allow automatic failover.

+---

+### 3. **Hybrid Sync Setup Steps (Detailed for RedNet MP8R):**

+**Step 1: Install a GPS-based Grandmaster Clock**
+- Choose a Grandmaster clock device (e.g., Meinberg, Tekron, Evertz, or others).
+- Device should provide both:
+  - PTP output (IEEE 1588v2), ideally AES67 compliant.
+  - NTP output (for Milestone VMS).

+**Step 2: Configure Grandmaster**
+- Set it up with GPS reference to provide highly accurate UTC-based time.
+- Enable both **PTP output** and **NTP output**.

+**Step 3: Configure Dante network (RedNet MP8R)**
+- Connect the RedNet MP8R (via primary/secondary Dante ports) to a suitable network switch.
+- Set Dante network to use the Grandmaster’s PTP clock as the master clock.
+- RedNet MP8R will automatically lock to the PTP clock.

+**Step 4: Configure Milestone VMS**
+- Set Milestone's servers and IP cameras to synchronize with the **NTP output** from the same Grandmaster.
+- Confirm NTP synchronization across Milestone servers and cameras.

+**Step 5: Confirm Synchronization**
+- Once configured, audio and video are synchronized indirectly through a common reference.
+The video uses NTP, and the audio uses PTP, both tracing back to the same Grandmaster.

+---

+### 4. **Critical Points to Consider**

+- **Switch Compatibility:**
+  PTP accuracy depends on network hardware.
+Professional-grade switches with IEEE 1588 (PTP-aware switches) are recommended for microsecond-level accuracy.

+- **Grandmaster Clock Accuracy:**
+  A GPS-based Grandmaster clock ensures absolute accuracy and a stable common time reference.

+- **Network Topology & Traffic Management:**
+  Use VLANs to separate audio (PTP) from general network traffic to ensure timing accuracy and minimize jitter.

+- **RedNet Control Software:**
+  Make use of the RedNet Control software provided by Focusrite to:
+  - Check synchronization status.
+  - Confirm clock status ("Network Locked" indicator on the MP8R front panel and software interface).
+  - Manage channel configurations and gain compensation features.

+---

+### 5. **Potential Challenges**

+- **Mixed Protocol Management:**
+  Managing two synchronization protocols (NTP and PTP) simultaneously introduces complexity; clearly document settings.
+- **Budget & Equipment:**
+  The need for specialized Grandmaster clock equipment may impact your budget.
+- **Technical Knowledge:**
+  Familiarity with Dante Controller, network management, and synchronization technology is required.

+---

+### 6. **Benefits of the Hybrid Approach**

+- **Accuracy:**
+  Audio synchronization remains precise (microsecond accuracy), ensuring the integrity of bioacoustic recordings.
+- **Milestone Integration:**
+  Full compatibility with Milestone VMS through NTP, fulfilling their explicit synchronization requirement.
+- **Scalability:**
+  Future expansions (more audio or video devices) remain straightforward and centrally manageable.

+---

+### 7. **Conclusion & Recommendation**

+- While the hybrid synchronization solution is slightly more complex initially, it ensures:
+  - Optimal synchronization accuracy for audio (via PTP/Dante).
+  - Compliance with Milestone's NTP requirement for video.
+  - Highly reliable operation, crucial for long-term bioacoustic monitoring projects.

+Given the robust clocking and redundancy features of the **RedNet MP8R**, your choice to use this device positions your setup very effectively for professional-level synchronization and reliability.